fbpx

 Tokyo might be your first thought when it comes to flying to Japan, but try searching for other international airports as well.

-Both times we’ve traveled to Japan, we have actually flown into Osaka because the price was significantly lower.
-Plus, it’s a great city to use as a hub to make day trips from Osaka.
+On one of our trips, we flew into Osaka because the price was significantly lower.
+Plus, it’s a great city to use as a hub, as there are lots of things to do in the city as well as plenty of day trips from Osaka.

 If your itinerary is flexible, try different combinations when it comes to where you fly in and out.
 This can also save you a long train ride if you plan to visit multiple places.